kisslinux/repo/README.md

 ## Code style

-- Indentation should be 4 spaces.
+- Indentation is 4 spaces.
 - Keep variables lowercase unless they're environment variables.
 - Use `#!/bin/sh -e`.
 - Use `/usr` as the prefix.